open-contracting/software-development-handbook/docs/python/code.rst

 JSON
 ~~~~

-Indent with 2 spaces and preserve order of object pairs.
+Indent with 2 spaces, use UTF-8 characters, and preserve order of object pairs.
 Example:

 .. code:: python